ekougs/course-notes/software_testing.md

 - They should have no side effects (call a function that change a global variable or field in a class).
 Because they may be disable in production code.
 - No silly assertions: assert (1 + 1) == 2

-Check something that coudl be wrong if the logic of the written behaviour is broken
+Check something that could be wrong if the logic of the written behaviour is broken